StackVista/stackstate-docs/stackpacks/integrations/splunk/splunk_topology.md

 4. Under **relation\_saved\_searches**, add details of each Splunk saved search that the check should execute to retrieve relations.
 5. More advanced options can be found in the [example configuration \(github.com\)](https://github.com/StackVista/sts-agent-integrations-core/blob/master/splunk_topology/conf.yaml.example).
 6. Save the configuration file.
-7. Restart StackState Agent V1 to apply the configuration changes.
+7. Restart StackState Agent V1 (legacy) to apply the configuration changes.
 8. Once the Agent has restarted, wait for the Agent to collect data and send it to StackState.

 ### Disable the Agent check